 Green Heron Range Map

-Appearance-wise, Great Egrets are one of the most stunning water birds found in South Dakota.
-They especially put on a show during breeding season when they grow long feathery plumes, called aigrettes, which are held up during courtship displays.
+Great Egrets are large water birds found in South Dakota.
+These herons are stunning and especially put on a show during breeding season when they grow long feathery plumes called aigrettes, which are held up during courtship displays.

 Great Egret Range Map

-In fact, these aigrettes are so beautiful, Great Egrets were almost hunted to extinction in the 19th century because these feathers made such nice decorations on ladies’ hats.
-The National Audubon Society was actually formed in response to help protect these birds from being slaughtered.
-To this day, the Great Egret serves as the symbol for the organization.
+In fact, these aigrettes are so beautiful that great Egrets were almost hunted to extinction in the 19th century because these feathers made such nice decorations on ladies’ hats.
+The National Audubon Society was formed in response to help protect these birds from being slaughtered.
+To this day, the Great Egret serves as the organization’s symbol.

 - A completely white, medium-sized water bird with a black dagger-like bill.

-- Black legs, but their feet are yellow.
+- They have black legs, but their feet are yellow.

 - A yellow patch of skin beneath their eye.